FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Experiments

 Results of our alias-free FlexNet training on CIFAR-10 are in Table~\ref{tab:crossres}.
 We observe that the performance of a FlexNet trained without aliasing regularization largely breaks down when the dataset is upscaled.
 However, with our aliasing regularization most of the performance is retained.

-Comparatively, FlexConv retains more of the source resolution performance than FlexNets with N-Jet layers, while ResNet-44, FlexNets with regular convolutions as well as FlexNets with SIRENs degrades drastically at the target resolution.
-Fig.~\ref{fig:app-cifar10kernelfrequencies} visualizes the effects of our aliasing regularization.
-It shows example kernels and their frequency spectra for regularized and unregularized models.
-This shows the effect of aliasing regularization on the frequency components of FlexConv.
+Comparatively, FlexNet retains more of the source resolution performance than FlexNets with N-Jet layers, while baselines degrade drastically at the target resolution.
+Fig.~\ref{fig:app-cifar10kernelfrequencies} shows the effect of aliasing regularization on the frequency components of FlexConv.

+\textbf{Training at lower resolutions saves compute.} We can train alias-free FlexNets at lower resolutions.
+To verify that this saves compute, we time the first 32 batches of training a FlexNet-7 on CIFAR-10.
+We compare against training on $16 \times 16$ images (downsampled before training).
+On 16x16 images, each batch takes 179ms ($\pm$ 7ms).
+On 32x32 images, each batch takes 222ms ($\pm$ 9ms).
+Therefore, we save 24\% training time when training FlexNets alias-free at half the native CIFAR-10 resolution.